Common UK Insects for Beginners: What to Look For in Spring and Summer

 You don’t need specialist knowledge to enjoy insect watching.
 With a slower pace and a little curiosity, these small creatures reveal a whole new layer of the natural world.

 This guide introduces some of the UK’s most common insects and where to find them during the warmer months.
+If you’re interested in spotting more small creatures outdoors, our How to Find and Attract Caterpillars to Your Garden guide offers simple ways to observe insects up close.

 Where to Look for Insects in Spring and Summer